Interim payment in a personal injury case

 Interim payments are available voluntarily where the insurance company for the Defendant agrees, or by order of the Court.
 You can only insist on an interim payment once Court proceedings have been started and served on the Defendant.

-You can get an interim payment if the overall chances of success are very good, and you can show the value of your case is more than the interim payment you seek.
-If at the end of the case you get less than the interim payment you will have to pay back the difference, so be sensible.
+You can get an interim payment if the overall chances of success are very good.
+You must show the value of your case is more than the interim payment you seek.
+Interim payment requests tend to be limited to earnings loss and expense to date.
+If, at the end of the case, you get less than the interim payment, you will have to pay back the difference, so be sensible.

 An interim payment is intended as a payment on account of compensation in a pretty clear cut case.
 So an interim payment is not available in every case.
 The important points are: